 This is a wonderful, high-performing workhorse tool that you’d be pleased to take with you on any camping trip.
 Also, the bonus of a lifetime warranty becomes a compelling choice for anyone concerned about saving money without sacrificing quality.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

-- No blade sharpener included
+- I was slightly disappointed that no blade sharpener was included

-- A bit heavy
+- It's a bit heavy

 8. Nordic Pocket Saw Pocket Chainsaw